 Refrigerate the salsa for at least an hour before serving.

 Have a great Cinco de Mayo!

-This information comes from the AFL-CIO website and the IBEW, Local One, Directory for Union-Made Goods and Services.
+The union-made products information in this list comes from the IBEW, Local One, and Directory for Union-Made Goods and Services.